Physics-informed neural networks via stochastic Hamiltonian dynamics learning: Optimal control formulation and PMP flow

-The Pontryagin maximum principle (PMP) condition \cref{pmp4} gives us a way to find the optimal control $v = v(q, p)$ at any specific time, in terms of the generalized coordinates.
-Now we define the reduced Hamiltonian as a function $h = h(q, p)$ of only the generalized coordinates:
+The Pontryagin maximum principle (PMP) condition \cref{pmp4} gives us a way to find the optimal control $u = u(q, p)$ at any specific time, in terms of the generalized coordinates.
+Now we define the reduced Hamiltonian $h = h(q, p)$ as a function of only the generalized coordinates $(q, p)$ consisting of the state $q$ and the adjoint variable $p$: